city

 #7 Fireproof

-Another instance of positive when comparing porcelain tile floors' pros and cons is that they're fireproof.
+Another instance of positivity when comparing porcelain tile floors' pros and cons is that they're fireproof.
 While this material doesn't mean that the house is immune to catching on fire due to these tiles, instead, these tiles will not feed into making the fire worse.
 If there are smaller fires within the kitchen, for example, porcelain tile floors will be able to withstand the heat.

 Cons of Porcelain Tile